GazzaJ/CI-MS3-W3Recipes/README.md

    - Echoes the functionality provided by the Recipes and Add Recipe pages
  - A dashboard to track where recipes are uploaded for

-All of these options are provided on a fairly typical and intuitive navbar.
+Navigation between pages is provided by a standard and intuitive navbar.

 ##### **Interface Design**
-The intention was to maintain a clean and consistent interface design, re-using the background image and page styles wherever possible.
+The intention was to maintain a clean and consistent interface design, re-using elements and page styles wherever possible.
-I have attempted, wherever possible to keep as much of the page elements within the viewport.
-However this wasn't always possible and some scrolling is required.
-That said I have selected limits on how much is displayed on each page to minimize scrolling.
+ - The Recipes page and Manage Recipes page are virtually identical aside from the search and filter elements being removed for managing recipes.
+ - Recipe cards have a consistent layout between the Recipes and Manage recipes pages.
+Each has a Floating Action Button which when clicked takes the user to the next level.
+ - The Add Recipes and Edit recipes pages are also identical in their appearance and structure.

+Flashed messages are displayed at the top of the screen below the navbar

 Buttons colours are chosen to reflect their purpose, and anchor links have some interactive response when hovered.

 ##### **Navigation Design**